pankajkarman/pankajkarman.github.io/pages/index.md

 </div>
 </div>

-**Conferences**
+## **Conferences**

 -   **Pankaj Kumar** and Jayanarayanan Kuttippurath: *Tropical teleconnection and climate impacts of tropospheric ozone variability in Antarctica*, National Conference on Polar Sciences, Goa, August 2019.

 -   **Pankaj Kumar**, Jayanarayanan Kuttippurath, Prijitha J. Nair, and Arun Chakroborty: *Accuracy of Ground-based measurements in Polar
     Vortex conditions: Comparison to TOMS/OMI observations during 1979-2013*, [EGU General Assembly, Vienna, April 2017.](https://meetingorganizer.copernicus.org/EGU2017/EGU2017-10311-1.pdf)

-If you want to get in touch with me, you can contact me via the links provided below.
-I’ll be happy to connect with people with similar interests.
+If you want to get in touch with me, you can contact me via the links provided at the bottom of the page.
+I’m open to connect with people with similar interests.